This article explains how to capture information about a potential client during an initial enquiry.

 - The next three sections of the form capture information about the client.
 The fields you fill out here will depend on how you plan to use the information for tracking and reporting.

 - The main fields you'll need to complete are Client's First Name and Client's Last Name.
+These are required fields if the outcome of the enquiry is an intake or client.
 We recommend adding as much detail as possible.
-The following table explains how to use some of the other fields.
+The following table explains how to use some of the other key fields.

 - The Details section captures information about how the enquirer heard about your services.